Frequently Asked Questions

 How do I Remotely Operate an Instrument?

 To gain access to the AMRIS facility systems remotely, you will need to have a UFID and gatorlink account.
-If you don’t have a UFID, contact Elizabeth Webb, who will walk you through the process.
+If you don’t have a UFID, contact Kelly Deuerling, who will walk you through the process.
 If you already have a UFID and gatorlink account, contact the AMRIS staff member responsible for the instrument you are using.
 The staff member will send you the address for the machine as well as a user name and password.

 IMPORTANT: you should only login to the console software when you have time booked on the machine.
 Logging in at other times may impact other users.
 Remote running of instruments is strictly restricted to experienced users.